Organ Donation in India: A Gift That Saves Lives

 Every Healthy Individual Is a Potential Donor

-Myths vs. Facts About Organ Donation
+Myths vs Facts About Organ Donation in India

 Clear information helps build trust.
 Here are some common misconceptions and the facts behind them: